 Embroidered Kurta

-Pick an embroidered kurta in various motifs and styles to celebrate handmade styles on your Kurta.
-Hand-embroidered pieces scream elegance and work well in various settings.
+If you like intricate work and detailing, pick an embroidered kurta, available in various motifs and styles to celebrate handmade styles on your Kurti.
+Hand-embroidered pieces scream elegance and work well in multiple settings.